15 Best Things To Do in Budapest, Hungary 15 Best Things To Do in Budapest, Hungary

 4. Shoes on the Danube – Imposing thing to do in Budapest

 The Shoes on the Danube River is a war memorial placed on the location where over 20,000!
-Jews people had to take off their shoes, got shot, and fell into the river.
+Jewish people had to take off their shoes, got shot, and fell into the river.

 5. Parliament Building

-Located on the opposite side of the Danube river lies one of the world’s most stunning government buildings.
-The impressive Hungarian Parliament, in its gothic style, is the largest ever built in the country.
-Via a 45-min tour, you will be able to see the inside.
+Located on the opposite side of the Danube River lies one of the world’s most stunning government buildings.
+The impressive Hungarian Parliament, in its Gothic style, is the largest ever built in the country.
+Via a 45-minute tour, you will be able to see the inside.

 6. Eat at Mazel Tov